 By further processing the contents of Figure 1, we can obtain a modified dual value model of individual transaction decision-making evaluation as shown in Figure 2.
 Figure 2 presents a concave curve towards the origin, with its slope at the intersection with the vertical axis (Y-axis) being the lowest, indicating that when an individual assesses the highest amount of PSV, their willingness to exchange PSV for PEV will be the lowest; similarly, when an individual has the most PEV, their willingness to exchange PEV for PSV will also be the lowest.
 In this transaction decision, PEV and PSV are interchangeable values, with a transaction being viable as long as acceptable conditions are met.
-The concavity of this indifference curve, similar to the "production possibility curve" concept (Lizondo, Johnson, & Yeh, 1981), suggests that both PEV and PSV are scarce resources (limited) for the individual, and these two values will not change in the expected transaction process (fixed technological constraints).
-The higher the PSV, the lower the willingness to use PEV (i.e. opportunity cost arises), and individuals' efficiency in combining these two values differs.
+The concavity of this indifference curve, similar to the "production possibility curve" concept (Lizondo, et.al., 1981), suggests that both PEV and PSV are scarce resources (limited) for the individual, and these two values will not change in the expected transaction process (fixed technological constraints).
+As the PSV increases, the willingness to use PEV decreases due to rising opportunity costs, reflecting varying efficiencies in managing these values.
 Allocating more resources to the value with lower production efficiency will lead to an increased opportunity cost for using that value.
 This characteristic of diminishing marginal returns explains the concavity of the indifference curve.
 In the transformation process of the indifference curve in Figure 2, this research marks three areas: the rejection zone (RZ), the contingency zone (CZ), and the acceptance zone (AZ), with curves A and B representing two separate indifference curves for discrepancy.
 The conceptual content of these three areas is similar to the matrix diagram in Figure 1, but in addition to the previously mentioned two contingency zones, in real situations, there is also a contingency zone 3, where both PSV and PEV are of a moderate level, termed the "stuck in the middle dilemma."
 Normally, when individuals are in the contingency zone during typical transactional behaviors, they have more intent and need to exert effort; the rejection zone theoretically exists but is usually not worth the individual's effort to address, while the acceptance zone is an area of mutual satisfaction, requiring no effort to address.